ianozsvald/data_science_delivered/README.md

     -   we all have bad data, we sweep it under the carpet

-    -   data projects frequently killed but to inertia from having to tackle low quality data

     -   bad data should be treated like bad logic - it’ll torpedo your project so it must be fixed

-    -   bad data will keep creeping back in from new data sources and from existing data sources and from legacy data sources
+    -   bad data will keep creeping back in from new data sources and from existing data sources and from legacy data sources, if you don't monitor for it then you won't see this (and later it'll just be painful to deal with)

     -   you have to actively monitor it, report on it and fix it

+    - bad data will add a "development tax" on your work, it'll incrementally slow you down and over time it can cause your project to stall when the whole teams switches for months just to clean the data so it can be useful again

     -   make it a red-light scenario when your data goes bad and fix it else you’ll keep running slower and slower (just like you spend more time fire-fighting if you don’t bother with a good unit-test and test management process)